wojdyr/fityk/doc/getstarted.rst

 If the peaks/functions are not named explicitely (like in this example), they get automatic names ``%_1``, ``%_2``, etc.

-So far, it has only been a guess; now let us actually fit the function.
+Now let us actually fit the function.
 Select :menuselection:`Fit --> Run` from the menu or press |fit-icon|.

 .. |fit-icon| image:: img/fit_icon.png